lopsided98/decorum/README.md

 ```

 All conversions also support the standard `From`/`Into` and `TryFrom`/`TryInto`
-traits, which can also be applied to literals.
+traits, which can also be applied to primitives and literals.

 ```rust
 use core::convert::{TryFrom, TryInto};